Click here to edit using the old editor

 BSc (Hons) - Registered Nurse Degree Apprenticeship

-You’re passionate, caring and want to make a difference in the lives of others.
-Our course is designed to give you the professional and academic qualifications you need to register with the Nursing and Midwifery Council and excel as a practising nurse.
+Are you passionate, caring and want to make a difference in the lives of others?
+If so, then our course is designed to give you the professional and academic qualifications you need to register with the Nursing and Midwifery Council and excel as a registered nurse.

 This degree will enable you to hit the ground running to work as an adult nurse in a variety of settings including hospitals, GP surgeries, hospices, nursing homes, the armed forces and many more.